BrianBartling/lily-lute/README.md

-# tab-tools
+# lute-tab

-*tab-tools* is a toolbox containing assorted tools for typesetting lute tablature.
+*lute-tab* is a toolbox containing assorted tools for typesetting lute tablature.
 It is currently only implemented for French-style Renaissance tablature.

 This package is intended to be used with GNU LilyPond.
 It belongs to *openLilyLib*, LilyPond's community library system.
-Therefore getting and installing *tab-tools* is automatically handled by preparing *openLilyLib*.
+Therefore getting and installing *lute-tab* is automatically handled by preparing *openLilyLib*.
 See its [home page](https://github.com/openlilylib/openlilylib) for details.